yl-ang/tp/docs/UserGuide.md

 #### 3.2.2.
 Listing all patrons : `patron list`

-To show a list of all patrons in LibTask, you can enter the list command with the format shown below.
+To show a list of all patrons in LibTask, you can enter the list command shown below.

 Format: `patron list`